Mongrels (TV series): Reception

-On January 18, 2012, Dan Tetsell revealed on Twitter that Mongrels had been cancelled, saying: "we've all been sacked now".
+On 18 January 2012, Dan Tetsell revealed on Twitter that Mongrels had been cancelled, saying: "we've all been sacked now".
 Miller posted another, longer message online saying:

 Mongrels friends, it is my unbearably sad duty to announce that we will not be returning for a third series on BBC Three, a decision that has been made based on the fact that apparently you need more than two people watching a programme to make it successful.
 Crazy talk.
 I'd like to take this opportunity to thank everyone at BBC Comedy, BBC Three and BBC Worldwide who have supported us so strongly over the years, and helped us put our silly puppet show on the digital screens of the nation.
 I'd also like to thank, from the bottom of my heart, all the writers, cast, crew and support team who have made a horribly challenging show such an utter joy to make.
 This news could not be less of a reflection on your brilliant work.
 Most of all I'd like to thank those of you that loved watching Mongrels as much as we loved making it.
 It's wonderfully reassuring to think that we weren't mad after all, and that what we find funny, other people do too.
 I'd like to believe that there's room on television for a little show like ours; one that's not just another sitcom, one that tries to do things a bit differently and that tries to push a few boundaries here and there.
 Who knows, maybe we'll find a that room in the future.
 I hope it has a minibar.
 Thank you for watching.
 Both of you.

-Unusually, no official announcement had been published by the BBC itself regarding the cancellation of the show.
+No official public announcement had been published by the BBC itself regarding the cancellation of the show.
+However, in an e-mail response to a fan complaint regarding the cancellation, the BBC had stated: